-measurement /calculation methods and procedures applied:
+Source of data and description of measurement /calculation methods and procedures applied:

-gaps.
+Activity data estimates reflecting deforestation and forest degradation were derived from sample-point interpretation.
+The sample point data set consisted of 7689 samples points systematically located across the GCFRP region on a nested, multi-scale grid with random gaps.
 During the preparation of the ERPD as well as the amendment to the ERPD, Ghana explored the use of several different data sets and analysis methods for stratifying the area into suitable land cover change classes.
 Post stratification did not appear to improve the reported confidence intervals and as such, no change maps were used to stratify the area (see Annex 4 for further details).